tapanih/docker2019/part3/README.md

 ## Exercise 3.1

-Original frontend image is 551MB and optimized version is 522MB.
+Original frontend image is 551MB and the optimized version is 522MB.

 [Frontend Dockerfile](exercise-01/frontend/Dockerfile)

-Original backend image is 336MB and optimized version is 308MB.
+Original backend image is 336MB and the optimized version is 308MB.

 [Backend Dockerfile](exercise-01/backend/Dockerfile)